SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * :const:`pypet.pypetconstants.LOAD_DATA`: (2)

     The whole data is loaded.

-* :const:`pypet.pypetconstants.UPDATE_SKELETON`: (-1)

-    The skeleton is updated, i.e. only items that are not currently part of your trajectory in RAM are loaded empty.
+Note in case you have non-empty leaves already in RAM, these are left untouched.

-* :const:`pypet.pypetconstants.UPDATE_DATA`: (-2)
+* :const:`pypet.pypetconstants.OVERWRITE_DATA`: (3)

-     Like (2) but only items that are currently not in your trajectory are loaded.
+    As before, but non-empty leaves are emptied and reloaded.

 Compared to manual storage, you can also load single items manually via